NilsBaumgartner1994/data-clumps-doctor/README.md

 - The project to be analyzed can not have [Wildcard imports](https://stackoverflow.com/questions/147454/why-is-using-a-wild-card-with-a-java-import-statement-bad)
   - It will not break but the detector may generate false positives
   - Since a static source-code analysis is made, the detector does not know where the import comes exactly from
-- Node Version 14.15.6 (test on this.
-Newer versions might also work)
+- Node Version 18.19.1 (test on this.
+Newer and older versions might also work)
 - Java 19
   - openjdk version "19.0.1" 2022-10-18
   - OpenJDK Runtime Environment (build 19.0.1+10-21)